laszlourszuly/atlantis/README.md

 There is a complete sample implementation along the code which you can have a peek on.

-Note that the example `jsontest.com` service is heavily used by many and it will most likely reach its maximum allowed daily quota somewher afternoon-ish.
+Note that the example host, the `jsontest.com` service, is heavily used by many and it will most likely reach its maximum daily quota somewhere afternoon-ish.
 You can in such case, either try to run the app earlier on the day, or setup your own test server (instructions can be found on [http://www.jsontest.com/](http://www.jsontest.com/)).

 ### More
 The [Wiki](https://github.com/echsylon/atlantis/wiki) contains more details and information.

 ### License

-The Atlantis library is licensed under the Apache 2 license.
+The Atlantis library is licensed under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) license.

-The [Google Gson](https://github.com/google/gson) library is licensed under the Apache 2 license.
+The [Google Gson](https://github.com/google/gson) library is licensed under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) license.

 The [local web server](https://github.com/NanoHttpd/nanohttpd), used by Atlantis, is licensed as: